The Sumerian/Babylonian Goddess- Ashtare/Ishtar

 Adam Khadmon-The Heavenly human

-What I find most interesting about Patriarch religiously sponsored traditional insistence in eradicating any knowledge of Matriarch, is that Jesus reportedly suffered on the Cross for six hours before he died.
+What I find most interesting about Patriarch religiously sponsored traditional insistence in eradicating any knowledge of Matriarch, is that Jesus suffered on the Cross for six hours before he died.
 The number six is the number of the Sun (Son of God) and that of the Qabalistic 6th Sephiroth Tiphareth/ Beauty, the Christ/Buddha Consciousness.
-Before Christianity, there was the Qabalah, the belief in the Dual Divine Creative (Female/Male), (Were the Three Wise men of Nativity tradition, got their degrees as Persian Magi/astrologers, and the common depiction of the Qabalistic Tree of Life, displayed the image of Adam Khadmon, as if crucified on this Tree of Creation.
-Adam Khadmon represented the "Ascended Man" and is neither male nor female but both; a divine Hermaphrodite.
+Before Christianity, there was the Qabalah, the belief in the Dual Divine Creative (Female/Male), the mysteries were the Three Wise men of Nativity tradition, got their degrees as Persian Magi/astrologers, and the common depiction of the Qabalistic Tree of Life, displayed the image of Adam Khadmon, as if crucified on this Tree of Creation.
+Adam Khadmon represented the "Ascended Man" and is neither male nor female but both, a divine Hermaphrodite.
+The term "Ascended Man" means we keep our bodies, and the ascension is in the Mind that established dominion in the world of flesh.

 The Thoth Tarot card of the Princess of Disks best represents this Goddess of Spring, who is Persephone to the Greeks.